-Simply put, it's an algorithm that recognises, summarises, translates, predicts, and generates text.
+Simply put, it's an algorithm that recognizes, summarises, translates, predicts, and generates text.

-All right, so it's a chatbot that understands nuance and can generate its own responses.
+All right, it's a chatbot that understands nuance and can generate responses.
 What do you see as the major advantages and disadvantages of this development?

 "Aside from the opportunities and powerful new use cases this technology brings, I see the hype surrounding it as the biggest advantage.
 The extraordinary enthusiasm brings an increase in curiosity and demand for technology in Generative AI.
 It puts the power of conversational AI on public display, and people love it.
 Ultimately, this will further drive innovation as more people, and companies get involved.